drashie/simple-client-server/README.md

 # About the project
 This is a very basic client server system I created for learning reasons.
 The client can send a String in form of "ADD sometext" to the server and the server will add the input to a .txt file and responds if the operation was successfull.
 The Client can also send "GET" in which the server will respond with the whole content of the file.

+NOTE: The server can currently only handle one client at a time and will process multiple client requests one after another.

 # server
 server is running as C code using the socket library